cybrxkhan/RICE-for-CK3/README.md

 # Regional Immersion and Cultural Enrichment (a CK3 Flavor Mod)

-## Latest Version: Version 1.5.5 "Silk Road" (Released 5/17/22, for vanilla patch 1.5.x)
+## Latest Version: Version 1.5.6 "Zhai Fengda" (Released 5/25/22, for vanilla patch 1.5.x)

 **Newest Flavor Pack - Tarim Basin: Peoples of the Silk Road**

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com)

-_“It has not been my fate to see things first hand, traveling with the rapid winds, or enlisting swift horses to view distant vistas.
-Alas, I have to strain to see the three heavenly bodies [the sun, moon, and stars] but, oh, how my thoughts fly to the eight foreign regions!”_

-_- Yu Huan (c.
-4th century), from his commentary on the Western Regions in the Weilüe_
+_“This [poem] was written in my youth, when I could hardly manage the way. . . .
+I was but twenty years when I composed it.
+This year, happening upon the poem again, I am overcome with shame.”_
+_- Zhai Fengda, cringing at his younger self_

+_Zhai Fengda was a famed 10th century scholar who served as a prominent official under the Cao Dynasty of Dunhuang.
+The quote comes from one of his poems; when he apparently rediscovered the manuscript as an older man, he jotted the above line as commentary._

 RICE, or Regional Immersion and Cultural Enrichment, is a mod that adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 The guiding philosophy of RICE is to keep a tight, focused scope that doesn’t change gameplay significantly, but adds more flavor across the world, especially for lesser-known places, peoples, and histories.